Facts about Alexandre Dumas

 A great celebrity writer of the day, Dumas was almost as famous for his reckless spending and lavish lifestyle, and he was frequently in debt.
 In his last days he was supported by his illegitimate son, the author Alexandre Dumas the Younger.

-Dumas and his son are often referred to as Dumas peré (father) and Dumas fils (son)… Alexandre Dumas was one-quarter black; his grandfather had married a slave while serving as a government official in what is now Haiti.
+Alexandre Dumas and his son are often referred to as Dumas peré (father) and Dumas fils (son)… Alexandre Dumas was one-quarter Black; his grandfather had married a slave while serving as a government official in what is now Haiti.